 directory is the full path to a valid directory.
+The maximum length for Path is 1024 characters.
 By default, no directories are listed.

-Processes that use this path include InterSystems IRIS system daemons, processes started by the SYSTEM^%ZSTART routine, and processes which will be started by the Super Server (such as JDBC/ODBC servers).
+InterSystems IRIS processes that use PATH include system daemons, processes started by SYSTEM^%ZSTART, and processes the Super Server creates (such as JDBC/ODBC servers).

 Terminal processes do not set their PATH this way; their PATH should be set by their login scripts.